 PSAPs do not require a doctor’s prescription and are available over the counter.
 They come in many of the same designs that the prescription-grade hearing aids mentioned above do.
 But keep in mind that in-the-ear and in-the-canal varieties won't be custom-molded, and a behind-the-ear model may be more comfortable.

 Both hearing aids and PSAPs can take some getting used to.
 Your brain may need time to adapt to recognizing and separating the important sounds from the unimportant sounds.

 Understandably, there is a lot of confusion regarding the difference between prescription-grade hearing aids and PSAPs, the latter of which are featured in our product matrix above.
 Both amplify digitally processed sounds before delivering them to the ear.
 So if they both ultimately do the same thing, what exactly is the difference?

 Prescription-grade hearing aids are regulated by the FDA.
-True hearing aids are categorized as medical devices and are FDA-regulated.
-Hearing aids may only be prescribed to people diagnosed with hearing loss by a licensed audiologist.
+True hearing aids are categorized as medical devices and are FDA regulated.
 Before diagnosis, the patient must take a comprehensive hearing test.